RommyRisyandi/newproject/README.txt

 License
 ------------
-**NEWPROJECT - Site Template** is an paid source project that is created by AR3
+**NEWPROJECT - Site Template** is an open source project that is created by AR3